Notebooks-Now/submission-instructions/structure.md

 **MyST Markdown specific elements**

 `myst.yml`
-: The main MyST configuration file - this configures the MyST project and [web based paper](https://mystmd.org/guide/quickstart-myst-websites#configuration) and is the place to add [frontmatter](https://mystmd.org/guide/frontmatter) including all scholarly metadata, like the authors and their ORCIDs and affiliations, and the title and abstract.
+: The main MyST configuration file -- this configures the MyST project and [web-based paper](https://mystmd.org/guide/quickstart-myst-websites#configuration) and is the place to add [frontmatter](https://mystmd.org/guide/frontmatter) including all scholarly metadata, like the authors and their ORCIDs and affiliations, and the title and abstract.

 `_toc.yml`
-: The table of contents definition file - this allows you to identify the root article (in this case `article.md`) and control the order that items appear in the table of contents.
-It is also possible to group items but groups may not be displayed in all web based themes.
-For help on customizing this see the [Table of Contents](https://mystmd.org/guide/table-of-contents) in the MyST documentation.
+: The table of contents definition file -- this allows you to identify the root article (in this case, `article.md`) and control the order that items appear in the table of contents.
+It is also possible to group items, but groups may not be displayed in all web-based themes.
+For help on customizing this, see the [Table of Contents](https://mystmd.org/guide/table-of-contents) in the MyST documentation.

 :::
 :::{tab-item} Quarto